mscroggs/24hourmaths/magic.md

 At <strong>13:30-14:00</strong> GMT, {% include _trickperson.html facebook="turnermagic" name="Joe M. Turner" twitter="turnermagic" website="https://turnermagic.com/" %} did some magic tricks with dice.
 His <a href="http://re1115.eventbrite.com">next virtual show</a> is on 12 November at 7pm EST.

 At <strong>14:00-14:30</strong> GMT, {% include _trickperson.html name="Colin Wright" twitter="colinthemathmo" website="https://www.solipsys.co.uk/new/ColinWright.html" %} dealt a deck into 12 piles of 4 then made four straights from the piles.
 But is it always possible, or was he just lucky?

+At <strong>14:30-15:00</strong> GMT, {% include _trickperson.html name="Fran Watson" twitter="franmaths" %} tried to find the S-I-X O-F H-E-A-R-T-S using M-A-T-H-S. Fran is running a <a href="https://www.eventbrite.co.uk/e/mathematics-through-paper-folding-tickets-126094521107">maths and paper folding workshop for teachers</a> on 11 November.